liguge/1D-Grad-CAM-for-interpretable-intelligent-fault-diagnosis/README.md

 Maybe you need a software called [OriginLab](https://www.originlab.com/) to visualize the class activation gradient.

-# Everyone can refer to 1D-Grad-CAM++(recommendation), and later we have made a lot of modifications.
+# Everyone can refer to 1D-Grad-CAM++(recommendation), and later we have made a lot of modifications compared to 1D-Grad-CAM.

 # If this project helps you, please cite it: